 Membership in CTRF is based on the calendar year, and is individual rather than corporate.
 Membership is open to anyone interested in any aspect of transportation.
 Interest is not confined to Canada.
 Over the last few years, papers have been presented by transportation professionals from the U.S., Mexico, China, Belgium, Australia, New Zealand, and the U.K.

 In 1974, the Annual Paper Competition was initiated for students attending Canadian universities.
 The competition is structured to award a prize annually for transportation related topics in three categories: best Undergraduate paper, best paper at the Master’s level and best paper at the Doctoral level.
 In 1976, CTRF accepted the responsibility of awarding the Jim Davey Memorial Trust Award for the best Doctoral paper.
 The fund was established by friends and colleagues of the late Jim Davey, an Assistant Deputy Minister of Transport Canada, who made notable contributions to the development of transportation policy and law in Canada.

 In 1988, CTRF established a Scholarship Fund to encourage university students to pursue studies leading to careers in transportation.
 The fund is supported by outside donations and available CTRF earnings.

-Throughout its history, CTRF has published a newsletter called FORUMation issued four times through the year.
+Throughout its history, CTRF has published a newsletter called FORUMation issued three times through the year.
 FORUMation regularly features the President’s message, members’ news, recent and upcoming events, and selected pieces on transportation issues.
-If you wish to contribute to the newsletter, please contact Carole Ann Woudsma at email@example.com.
+If you wish to contribute to the newsletter, please contact the CTRF office at firstname.lastname@example.org.